maciejhirsz/logos/README.md

 test logos_nul_terminated ... bench:       1,828 ns/iter (+/- 69) = 1165 MB/s
 ```

-## TODOs

-Pretty usable already.
-Things to come:
-+ Validation functions when hitting a token.
-+ Better error messages from the derive crate.
-+ Working out edge case kinks in regex.

 ## License

 This code is distributed under the terms of both the MIT license